-In experiments initiated at the Medical Research Council in Cambridge, and continued at Princeton University and at Fred Hutchinson Cancer Research Center, Hal used the globin gene clusters as a model system to discern the structure of a transcriptionally active chromosomal domain.
+In experiments initiated at the Medical Research Council in Cambridge, and continued at Princeton University and at Fred Hutch, Hal used the globin gene clusters as a model system to discern the structure of a transcriptionally active chromosomal domain.
 This work established an important relationship between gene activity and chromosome structure.

 In the early 1980s Hal began to think about the problem of identifying genes central to embryonic development in vertebrates.
 Recognizing the difficulty in obtaining useful developmental mutants in vertebrates, Hal introduced the idea of using anti-sense RNA to elicit specific mutant phenotypes.
 This approach, in which a complementary strand of mRNA is expressed in cells or embryos to inhibit the expression of specific mRNAs, allows the generation of lack-of-function phenotypes and permits the assessment of the role of specific genes in development in the absence of classical developmental genetics.

 More recently, in a remarkable series of experiments, Hal identified a single gene, myoD, which can elicit the entire program of muscle differentiation when introduced into non-muscle cell types.